signalfx/lambda-go/README.md

 ### Sending custom metric in the Lambda function
-Use the `SendDatapoint()` method of `HandlerWrapper` to send custom metric datapoints to SignalFx from within your Lambda handler function.
-A `sfxlambda.HandlerWrapper` variable needs to be declared globally in order to be accessible within your Lambda handler function.
+Use the method `sfxlambda.SendDatapoint()` of `HandlerWrapper` to send custom metric datapoints to SignalFx from within your Lambda handler function.
+A `sfxlambda.HandlerWrapper` variable needs to be declared globally in order to be accessible from within your Lambda handler function.
 See example below.

 ```
 import (